ItzaMi/favourite-themes-vscode-extension/README.md

 It's easy to lose track of your most brilliant themes so here's the tool to bookmark all of them!

+## Install

+This is a VSCode extension so visit [this link](https://marketplace.visualstudio.com/items?itemName=ItzaMi.your-favourite-themes) or search for `Favourite Themes` in the marketplace to find it.

 ## Features

 You're able to: